ppodgorsek/docker-robot-framework/README.md

 ## Testing this project

 Not convinced yet?
-Simple tests have been prepared in the `test/` folder, you can run them using the following command:
+Simple tests have been prepared in the `test/` folder, you can run them using the following commands:

+    # Using Chromium
-    docker run -v ./test:/opt/robotframework/tests:Z\
+    docker run -v `pwd`/reports:/opt/robotframework/reports:Z\
+        -v `pwd`/test:/opt/robotframework/tests:Z\
+        -e BROWSER=chrome\
         ppodgorsek/robot-framework:latest

+    # Using Firefox
+    docker run -v `pwd`/reports:/opt/robotframework/reports:Z\
+        -v `pwd/test:/opt/robotframework/tests:Z\
+        -e BROWSER=firefox\
+        ppodgorsek/robot-framework:latest

+Screenshots of the results will be available in the `reports` folder.

 ## Please contribute!